10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 • Drives more clicks, as readers immediately know that your post is relevant

-So, as long as it’s possible and your headline still makes sense, make sure your keyword phrase is located within your headline’s first few words.
+So, as long as it’s possible and your headline still makes sense, make sure your keyword phrase is within the first few words of your headline.

 Use Parentheses

 Another headline hack that can help your blog post’s SEO is to use parenthesis.
-One reason parentheses help boost SEO is that they help make your headline more visually appealing.
+Parentheses help boost SEO because they help make your headline more visually appealing.

 Add a Year